pedrouid/3box-js/README.md

 #### Interacting with a Thread

 ##### 1. Joining a thread
 To post in a thread, a user must first join the thread.
+This will implicitly use the moderation options where the current user is the `firstModerator` and `members` is false.
 ```js
 const thread = await space.joinThread('myThread')
 ```
 A thread can also be given the moderation options when joining.
 You can pass `firstModerator`, a 3ID of the first moderator, and a `members` boolean which indicates if it is a members thread or not.
 Moderators can add other moderators, add members, and delete any posts in the thread.
 Members can post in member only threads.

 ```js